-This prospectus relates to the resale from time to time of up to an aggregate of up to 2,739,089shares of our Common Stock.
+This prospectus relates to the resale from time to time of up to an aggregate of up to 2,739,089 shares of our Common Stock.
 The Selling Securityholders may offer, sell or distribute all or a portion of the shares of Common Stock registered hereby publicly or through private transactions at prevailing market prices or at negotiated prices.
 When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and their permitted pledgees, donees, transferees, or other successors in interest who later come to hold any of the shares of our Common Stock covered by this prospectus.

 The following table is prepared based on information provided to us by the Selling Securityholders and sets forth, as of the date of this prospectus, the names of the Selling Securityholders, the aggregate number of shares of Common Stock held by the Selling Securityholders immediately prior to the sale of any shares under this prospectus, the number of shares of Common Stock that may be sold by each Selling Securityholder under this prospectus and the number of shares of our Common Stock that each Selling Securityholder will beneficially own after this offering.
-Except as set forth below, the ownership percentages are based on a total of 30,166,102 shares of Common Stock outstanding immediately following consummation of the Business Combination (assuming no exercise of Warrants except by the applicable Selling Securityholder as further described below, after taking into account the 669,661 CF VIII Public Shares validly tendered for redemption in connection with the Business Combination.
-In calculating percentages of shares of Common Stock owned by a particular Selling Securityholder, we treated as outstanding the number of shares of our Common Stock issuable upon exercise of that particular Selling Securityholders' Warrants
+Except as set forth below, the ownership percentages are based on a total of 30,259,892 shares of Common Stock outstanding immediately following consummation of the Business Combination (assuming no exercise of Warrants except by the applicable Selling Securityholder as further described below, and making the additional assumptions described in the section entitled "The Offering"), after taking into account the 669,661 CF VIII Public Shares validly tendered for redemption in connection with the Business Combination.
+In calculating percentages of shares of Common Stock owned by a particular Selling Securityholder, we treated as outstanding the number of shares of our Common Stock issuable upon exercise of that particular Selling Securityholder's Warrants, if any, and did not assume the exercise of any other Selling Securityholders' Warrants.

 Other than as set forth below, we cannot advise you as to whether the Selling Securityholders will in fact sell any or all of such shares of our Common Stock covered by this prospectus.
 In addition, the Selling Securityholders may sell, transfer or otherwise dispose of, at any time and from time to time, the shares of Common Stock covered by this prospectus in transactions exempt from the registration requirements of the Securities Act after the date of this prospectus.
-See the section entitled "Plan of Distribution."
+See the section entitled "Plan of Distribution"